medcomdk/MedCom-FHIR-Communication/docs/assets/documents/032_Reliable_Messaging-VANSEnvelope.md

 - Scenario #4 - VANSEnvelope is sent normally, VANSEnvelopeAcknowledgement is lost along the way
 - Scenario #5 - (Re-)Sending Modified VANSEnvelope

-### 1.1 Scenario #1 - Normally successful unsolicited  VANSEnvelope or request VANSEnvelope flow with VANSEnvelopeAcknowledgement request (Google translated)
+### 1.1 Scenario #1 - Normally successful unsolicited  VANSEnvelope or request VANSEnvelope flow with VANSEnvelopeAcknowledgement request

 An unsolicited  VANSEnvelope is sent with a new request for a positive VANSEnvelopeAcknowledgement from the Sending System to a Receiving System.

 The Receiving System **SHALL** always send a positive VANSEnvelopeAcknowledgement to the Sending System.

-### 1.2 Scenario #2 - Duplicate of an unchanged VANSEnvelope with a positive VANSEnvelopeAcknowledgement request (Google translated)
+### 1.2 Scenario #2 - Duplicate of an unchanged VANSEnvelope with a positive VANSEnvelopeAcknowledgement request

 Duplication of an unchanged VANSEnvelope can be done in one of the following ways: